-- Narratives and retellings are written in first or third person. - Narratives and retellings are written in past tense, occasionally these are told in the present tense. - Events are sequenced to create chronological plots through the use of adverbials and prepositions. - Descriptions, including those of settings, are developed through the use of adverbials, e.g. in the deep dark woods... - Narratives use typical characters, settings and events whether imagined or real. - Dialogue begins to be used to convey characters' thoughts and to move the narrative forward. - Language choices help create realisticsounding narratives.
+- Narratives and retellings are written in past tense, occasionally these are told in the present tense. - Events are sequenced to create chronological plots through the use of adverbials and prepositions. - Descriptions, including those of settings, are developed through the use of adverbials, e.g. in the deep dark woods... - Narratives use typical characters, settings and events whether imagined or real. - Dialogue begins to be used to convey characters' thoughts and to move the narrative forward. - Language choices help create realisticsounding narratives.
 E.g. adverbs, adjectives, precise nouns (turquoise instead of blue, jumper instead of top, policeman instead of man), expressive verbs (e.g. shouted/muttered instead of said etc.)